tale-toul/OCP4AzureIPI/README.md

 * Obtain the IP addresses to assign to **apps_lb_ip**, and to **api_lb_api** if required, instructions on how to get this information can be found in the section [Obtaining the Load Balancers IP addresses](#obtaining-the-load-balancers-ip-addresses).

-* Define the variable **ssl_listener_hostnames** with a list of external FQDNs hostnames defining the secure application routes to be published using the _https_ protocol, as described in the section [Variables Definition](#variables-definition-for-ansible)
+* Define the variable **ssl_listener_hostnames** with a list of external FQDNs hostnames defining the secure application routes to be published using the _https_ protocol, as described in the section [Variables Definition for Ansible](#variables-definition-for-ansible)

     If additional secure routes are required at a later time, just add new entries to the list and rerun the AppGateway terraform module.